FluentValidation/FluentValidation/.github/CONTRIBUTING.md

 Please ensure that you follow the existing code-style when adding new code to the project.
 This may seem pedantic, but it makes it much easier to review pull requests when contributed code matches the existing project style.
 Specifically:
 - Please ensure that your editor is configured to use tabs for indentation, not spaces
 - Please ensure that the project copyright notice is included in the header for all files.
-- Please ensure `using` statements are inside the namespace delcaration
+- Please ensure `using` statements are inside the namespace declaration
 - Please ensure that all opening braces are on the end of line:

 ```csharp